tomonikolovski/personal_finance_ai_data_pipeline/README.md

 - Generates equivalent PySpark code,
 - Executes the code on the Spark cluster, and
 - Returns the results to the user.

+## 🧪 Use Cases
+- Build and test local financial analytics solutions.
+- Learn how modern streaming and AI pipelines work.
+- Prototype AI-driven query interfaces for enterprise or personal data lakes.

 ## Project Setup & Usage Guide